 Ball State University has served students with disabilities for a number of years, almost since its inception.
 With the establishment of the Office of Disabled Student Development in 1973, the campus proudly offered additional services and as a result the student population with disabilities increased tremendously.
-Today, more than 600 students use our services.
-Our office and the students and alumni within, what we consider a community, has been a witness to many success stories.
-In honor of some of our most accomplished students and alumni, we have comprised a list of many of our past Outstanding Alumni Award winners in hopes that their stories will continue to inspire current students.
+Today, more than 650 students use our services, and the office has recently changed its name to Disability Services.
+Our office, and the students and alumni within what we consider a community, has been a witness to many success stories.
+In honor of some of our most accomplished students and alumni, we have composed a list of many of our past Outstanding Alumni Award winners in hopes that their stories will continue to inspire current students.
 These award winners have both apparent and non-apparent disabilities and these individuals continue to excel in their fields.

 Below are the names and years in which these alumni were awarded the Outstanding Alumni Award.

 Gary D. Lee, 1998: Receiving his M.S. in Information and Communication Science, Gary has worked in various positions in University Computing Services here at Ball State.
 He enjoys reading, amateur radio, and playing and listening to music of various kinds.
-His advice to current students: “Work your behind off.
+His advice to current students: "“Work your behind off.
 Right or wrong, you will always be proving yourself to the rest of the world.
-Remember there are many more of them then you, so you will have to do some accommodation to the world”.
+Remember there are many more of them than you, so you will have to do some accommodation to the world."

 Leah (Boyle) Vickery, 2002: After her graduation in 1992, she began working for Ball State establishing the Adapted Computer Technology Lab.
 In addition to launching that resource for students with disabilities, she was tireless in promoting access to technology for many individual students.
 She left BSU to work for California-Northridge in 2000.
 She is considered to be a real leader in her field.